 Private banking services and wealth management that target high net worth individuals: Nearly 30 Chinese banks currently offer RMB-denominated wealth management services.
 RMB-denominated private banking services and wealth management services are among the two best business prospects currently being offered by leading foreign banks in China, such as Citibank, Standard Chartered, HSBC and ABN AMRO.

 Credit Cards: Foreign-funded banks can issue RMB-denominated credit cards after they become locally incorporated banks.
 All foreign-funded and Chinese banks are required to have good risk management and control systems and IT support systems in place to hedge risks in the issuance of credit cards in China.
-The People's Bank of China, the central bank, is responsible for the operation and management of the payment system.
+The People's Bank of China (PBOC), the central bank, is responsible for the operation and management of the payment system.

-China also launched the qualified domestic institutional investor (QDII) system in July 2006, allowing QDIIs to raise Renminbi funds from domestic individuals and institutions and buy foreign currency from the State Administration of Foreign Exchange for overseas investment.
-As of the end of September 2007, 21 commercial banks have obtained a total of US$16.1 billion worth of foreign exchange quota for agent offshore wealth-management.
+China also launched the qualified domestic institutional investor (QDII) system in July 2006, allowing QDIIs to raise RMB funds from domestic individuals and institutions and buy foreign currency from the State Administration of Foreign Exchange for overseas investment.
+As of the end of September 2007, 21 commercial banks had obtained a total of US$16.1 billion worth of foreign exchange quota for agent offshore wealth-management.
 The quota for five fund management companies is US$19.5 billion, and the quota for 14 insurance companies is US$6.57 billion.
 The total QDII quota has reached US$42.17 billion.

 Residential Home Mortgage Loan Services: In comparison to Chinese commercial banks, foreign banks are disadvantaged by the lower number of outlets and employees that they have.
 Therefore, the foreign banks in China target high-end customers, such as foreign residents in China and wealthy Chinese individuals for the residential home mortgage loan market.
 HSBC, Standard Chartered, the Bank of East Asia, Citibank and Deutsche Bank, to name a few, are among the leading foreign banks that promote residential home mortgage loan services in China.